 NATIONAL RANDOM ACTS OF KINDNESS DAY

-Observed on February 17th, National Random Acts of Kindness Day has grown in popularity each year.
+Each year on February 17th, National Random Acts of Kindness Day grows in popularity.
 It is celebrated by individuals, groups and organizations nationwide to encourage acts of kindness.

 In New Zealand, where this day originated, Random Acts of Kindness Day is celebrated on September 1st.
-It is also recognized by some on other days throughout the year however, doing random acts of kindness is something that can be done everyday of the year.
+However, it is also recognized by some on other days throughout the year.
+Nevertheless, doing random acts of kindness is something that can be done every day of the year.